Pawel1894/Pawel1894/README.md

 Hi, I'm Paweł!
 -------------

-I'm a fullstack developer, concentrating more on mastering my frontend skills.
+I'm a software engineer, focused more towards frontend.
 Ever since I started programming in 2016, I’ve been exploring and creating new stuff using modern web tools.

 🌍  Based in Wrocław, Poland